Information for family members and close friends

 - Talk openly about depression, anxiety and mental health problems and acknowledge the fact that these conditions are common in pregnancy and the first year with a new baby due to all the adjustments that it entails.

 - Consider making a ‘pact’ with your friend or your mother’s group that you will talk openly and honestly, on good days and bad and let each other know that you can call on each other if they need practical help, a listening ear or support.

 - Be open and empathetic although you may not truly understand what your family member or friend is going through, try not to judge or make flippant comments like ‘you should be happy’ or ‘things were harder for me when having children’.
 These comments or remarks will only lead your family member to feel more isolated and make it harder for them to reach out to you for support.
 Similarly it is important not to pass judgement about treatments such as ‘you don’t need medication’ – this is up to the health professional to decide along with the mother and her partner.

 - Give praise and support – if someone is struggling they may find it hard to see the positive side of things or acknowledge their progress.

 - Let the person know that you are there for them – no matter how long it takes.
-This means acknowledging and accepting that there is often no quick fix, and unlike antibiotics or even exercise regimes, recovery can take time and everyone needs to be patient and give time and ongoing support.
+This means acknowledging and accepting that there is often no quick fix, and unlike antibiotics or even exercise regimes, recovery from mental illness can take time and everyone needs to be patient and give time and ongoing support.